Jesse-vd-Linden/latex-spell-check/README.md

 * Writing tips

 Using GPT4 with the OpenAI API.
 Expect a large report (10.000 words) to cost around $3-5 to complete.
 You can always change the model to a lower cost model.
+However for a spelling check I would recommend quality over lower cost.
+Or limit the number of response tokens in the calls.

 ## Installation
 Install python dependencies, use python 3.11 or higher